 “I used Vicks VapoRub successfully for years to deal with nail fungus, but switched to Vagicaine after hearing on the radio show that resorcinol was an anti-fungal.
 Three out of four nails now look perfect, as opposed to the “etching” that VapoRub made on my nails.
 I tried Tea Tree oil, but the fungus started coming back.

 My dermatologist told me there are 4 types of toenail fungus, so what home remedy works may depend on which type of fungus you have.
 (She also has recommended Vicks VapoRub to a few other patients after seeing my success.)
 I remember Joe and Terry reporting on a University of Michigan study testing Vicks VapoRub,.
 As I recall, the reseaerchers found it actually helped against toenail fungus.”
 Jim P.

 If you would like to learn more about any of these remedies, check out either our Guide or our book from National Geographic, (The People’s Pharmacy Quick & Handy Home Remedies).
 You will be amazed at how many low-cost, low-risk treatments are available right from your kitchen cabinet.
-There are details about cornmeal mush foot soaks, vinegar soaks and tea tree oil applications.
+There are details about cornmeal mush foot soaks, vinegar soaks and tea tree oil applications for fighting nail fungus.
 You will also find out about natural approaches to arthritis, bursitis, diverticulitis, gout, hemorrhoids, high blood pressure, sinusitis and lots more.